tdanino12/zero_shot_jax/README.md

 python phase2_training.py --seed=0 --layout=cramped_room
 ```

-To get all options (both achievers and different sizes of MOE, run
+To get all options (both types of achievers and different sizes of MOE) run
 The following bash with a specific layout and seed)

 ```bash